 "Error Establishing a Database Connection" in WordPress

 This error indicates WordPress cannot connect to your database, usually due to incorrect credentials, database corruption, or server issues.
-Here’s how to troubleshoot and fix the issue within your cPanel, LiteSpeed, and phpMyAdmin environment.
+Here’s how to troubleshoot and fix the issue.

 1. Check Database Credentials in wp-config.php